gbenroscience/layit/README.md

 `width="height/2.3"`<br>
 `height="120px"`<br>

-These will help with maintaining a certain aspect ratio for the views
+These will help with maintaining a certain aspect ratio for the views.

+## CAVEAT
+Be aware though that this does not work with percentage values.

 `width='match_parent'` and `height='match_parent'` are supported.
 `width='wrap_content'` and `height='wrap_content'` are only partially supported.
 The implementation is not yet complete as regards these, for various reasons.